memecoder12345678/NexScript/README.md

 $ This is a comment
 ```

-## Important Notes
-- **Platform Availability**: Currently, NexScript is only available for Windows.
-A Linux version is planned for release soon, but there will be no macOS version.
 - **Comment Usage**: Comments in NexScript must be placed at the beginning of a line.
 Avoid using comments in the same line as code, especially when using newline characters `\n` or semicolons `;`.